vaniseth/Sentiment-Analysis-on-Twitter-Data-Using-Spark-Gemini-and-Ray/README.md

 Implements a Bi-LSTM with attention mechanism for sentiment classification.

 * Distributed Training (Ray):
-Trains the model across multiple CPUs/GPUs using Ray Train, supports checkpointing and metric reporting.
+Trains the model across multiple CPUs using Ray Train, supports checkpointing and metric reporting.

 * Evaluation & Visualization:
 Confusion matrix, classification report, and training loss/accuracy curves are generated and stored.